tinashi01/News-Reader-CLI/README.md

 # phase-3-project
-Phase 3 Project - CLI Application
+Phase 3 Project - News Reader CLI Application

-This is a CLI application to browse Inshorts News.
-View articles and sorted by a complete list of categories.
+This is a News Reader CLI application to browse article titles and view them.

 ## Installation